Kids mindset for success begins with helping children turn their dreams, ideas and intentions into a clear plan they can actually follow.

 How Green School Bali Teaches Children

-Alan explained how they educate children at Green School Bali.
+Alan explained how children were being educated at Green School Bali at the time of our original article.

-The programs are structured around themes.
-These are collaboratively planned by the teacher team leaders.
-Teachers then run proficiency lessons within these short-term themes.
+Programs were structured around themes and collaboratively planned by teacher team leaders.
+Teachers then incorporated proficiency lessons within those broader themes.

 Green School Bali students learning through themes and real-world inquiry.

-For example, if the general theme was “Waves”, the Big Four might look like this:
+For example, if the broad theme was “Waves”, learning might include:

-Emotional: Paint a wave or sing a wave melody.
+Emotional: painting a wave or creating a wave melody.

-Opportunities are seized as they arise to provide practical real-life lessons in areas such as:
+Alan explained that opportunities were used to provide practical real-life learning in areas such as:

 environmental education